 Categories on the camping checklist

 The family camping checklist is divided into categories:

 - Tent gear

-- Day bag (we have a day bag for our adventures off the campsite and I pack this ready to go)
+- Day bag or outdoor backpack (we have a day bag for our adventures off the campsite and I pack this ready to go)

 - Festival (I just cross this section out unless we are going to a festival)